trpc/trpc/www/docs/nextjs/nextjs.md

 ```

 - React Query: `@trpc/react` provides a thin wrapper over [react-query](https://react-query.tanstack.com/overview).
 It is required as a peer dependency.
 - Zod: most examples use Zod for input validation, though it isn't required.
-You can use a validation library of your choice (Yup, io-ts, etc).
-In fact, any object containing a `parse` or `validateSync` method will work.
+You can use a validation library of your choice (Yup, [Superstruct](https://github.com/ianstormtaylor/superstruct), io-ts, etc).
+In fact, any object containing a `parse`, `create` or `validateSync` method will work.

 ### 2. Create a tRPC router